prTopi/beets-vocadb/README.md

 ## Configuration

+The other plugins (utaitedb and touhoudb) will use the same settings as vocadb as a fallback, so you don't have to repeat yourself.

 ```yaml
 vocadb: # Name of the plugin you want to configure (vocadb, utaitedb or touhoudb)
   source_weight: 0.5 # Penalty to be added to all matches when using autotagger (0 disabled, 1 highest)